Campbell-Muscle-Lab/GelBox/app/website/pages/methods/methods.md

 ![Gaussian equation](media/gaussian_equation.png)

-where x is the position along the height of the region of interest (ROI), n is the number of bands, A<sub>i</sub> and x<sub>i</sub> are the peak amplitude, and its location, respectively, α determines the curvature, and ϕ is the skewness parameter.
+where x is the position along the height of the region of interest (ROI), n is the number of bands, A<sub>i</sub> and x<sub>i</sub> are the peak amplitude, and its location, respectively, α determines the width, and ϕ is the skew parameter.

 Each parameter alters the shape of the function.
 While the peak amplitude sets the maximum value, its location shifts the curve along the x direction (Panels A and B in the below figure).
 As the α parameter increases, the curve's width decreases (Panel C in the below figure).
-A non-zero skewness parameter allows the function to be asymmetric (Panel D in the below figure).
-GelBox 3 assigns identical shape and skewness parameters to functions assuming the proteins run in similar shapes.
+A non-zero skew parameter allows the function to be asymmetric (Panel D in the below figure).
+GelBox 3 estimates the width and skew parameters for the first band, then they are shared through the bands with an offset term.
+GelBox 3 sets offset terms 0 assuming the proteins run in similar shapes.
 This assumption can be overwritten through adjustable starting parameter estimates.

 ![Gaussian parameters](media/figure_gaussian_parameters.png)